dasarpai/old.dasarpai.github.io/_corpus/Ramayana-ManmathNath/Ramayana-7-UttaraKand.md

 thou proceed to the highly picturesque city of Kishkindhā.
 That golden, big and charming city is worthy of Riksharajā.
 There live many thousand monkeys besides others assuming shapes at will.
-It abounds in various jewels, invincible, is inhabited by four _Varnas_, holy and sacred.
+It abounds in various jewels, invincible, is inhabitbeforeXLXed by four _Varnas_, holy and sacred.
 At my command Visvvakarmā has constructed the celestial and picturesque city of Kishkindhā.
 Do thou place there Riksharāja, the foremost of monkeys, with his sons; and having invited the leading monkeys and